FerFilho23/KaffaTests/Exercises1-2/README.md

 # Exercises 1 & 2

-This program contains the answer to both exercise 1 and 2.
+This program contains the answer to both exercises 1 and 2.
 The structure consists of four files:
 * validate.h - a header file  for the inclusion of libraries, declaration of functions and definition of macros;
 * validate.c - contains the implementation of the functions;
 * cnpj.c -  contains the main code of the program;